luckyrohman11/luckyrohman11.github.io/content/post/project-management/index.md

 ---
 title: ✅ Utilization of digital technology in shaping the character of basic education
 summary: The integration of digital technology in basic education has become a pivotal tool for character development among students.
-By utilizing various digital platforms, tools, and resources, educators can foster essential values such as discipline, responsibility, creativity, and collaboration.profil
+By utilizing various digital platforms, tools, and resources, educators can foster essential values such as discipline, responsibility, creativity, and collaboration.
 date: 2025-07-11
 authors:
   - Lucky Nurrohman Firdaus